 As deposit channels expand, from mobile/remote deposit capture to ATMs and ITMs, and more in-person banking is conducted as the world returns to a post-pandemic normal, financial institutions will be under increasing pressure to get check fraud protections right.
 To do so, financial institutions will need to implement an array of solutions that focus on every point of presentment.
 This includes applying the same type of processes and rigor across deposit channels, from remote to mobile, to the front line.

-Another avenue for improving check fraud protections includes using better, more accurate data.
+The gold standard in improving check fraud protections includes using better, more accurate data.
 One way to solve this is to take a cooperative approach.
 This can be achieved by sourcing and contributing to a shared check fraud database.

 Now is not the time for financial institutions to disregard the threat of fake check scams.
 As we exit the pandemic, fraudsters will continue to lean on check as one of easiest ways to scammer dupe consumers and financial institutions alike.